DandyLyons/DandyLyons.github.io/content/en/posts/post-24/Selective Equality Checking in Swift.md

 ### How It Works
 This solution uses a new Swift 6.0 feature called [Parameter Pack Iteration](https://www.swift.org/blog/pack-iteration/).
 First we declare that the function receives many types `V`, all of which conform to `Equatable`.
 Then we accept a pack of `KeyPath` values (notice the `repeat`).
 Each of these key paths goes from type `T` to `each V`, and each V type will be `Equatable`.
 Then we iterate through each keypath, and compare the values to each other.

+>**Note**: For some reason, this feature appears to work for me even when I am using Swift 5 language mode.
+So even though the blog says that it is a Swift 6 feature, it appears to not require the Swift 6 language mode.
+Make sure you read my post? "[Am I Using Swift 5 or 6?]({{< ref "Am I Using Swift 5 or 6" >}})" to understand the difference between Swift 6, **the tools** and Swift 6, **the language mode**.

-Let's evaluate our function:
+Now, let's evaluate our function again:
 1. Pro: Now we can check multiple properties at the same time **even when they are different types**!

 ### Room For Improvement
 Our final function doesn't quite match up to our original API design.
 Remember we wanted to build something that could be used like this: